 Most importantly, the FDA has clearly stated that OTC hearing aids must be available without any requirement to see a healthcare provider for a hearing test or fitting.
 The FDA determined that with its new regulations, OTC hearing aids will be safe and effective for adults with perceived mild to moderate hearing loss, which represents more than 90% of adults with hearing loss.

 You always have the option to receive a hearing test and seek treatment from a healthcare provider, even though you are not required to consult one before purchasing OTC hearing aids.
 In fact, the FDA recommends that you consult a provider, preferably an ENT physician, if you have any of the following symptoms:

-Please note, however, that if you have insurance coverage for hearing aids, your health plan may require you have a hearing test before using your benefits toward the purchase of hearing aids.
-However, regardless of whether you get a hearing test, OTC hearing aids may offer you greater flexibility to address your hearing needs.
+However, please note that if you have insurance coverage for hearing aids, your health plan may require you have a hearing test under its medical necessity policy before it will allow you to apply your benefits toward the purchase of hearing aids.

 Here are some of the indicators an OTC device might work for you: